Sony Michel Player Prop Bets for NFL Week 18 | Los Angeles vs. San Francisco 1/9/2022

 - He also caught three passes for 25 yards.

-- Michel has 64 carries for 297 yards (99.0 yards per game) and two touchdowns over his last three games.
+- Over his last three outings, Michel has 297 rushing yards on 64 carries (99.0 yards per game), with two touchdowns.

 Michel's Los Angeles Teammates